Sorry, you need to enable JavaScript to visit this website.

 9.1 Europ Assistance

-You can send requests, including for the exercise of your rights, to: eachdpc@europ-assistance.ch.
+Your requests, including the exercise of your rights, can be addressed by email to: eachdpc@europ-assistance.ch or online by completing this form

+Under applicable data protection laws, we may charge a reasonable fee, of which you will be notified in advance.
+We may also need to verify your identity, for example through official identification documents.
 In addition, Europ Assistance has appointed Europ Assistance Holding SAS, a simplified joint stock company registered in France (RCS 632 016 382) as its representative within the European Union for the purposes of article 27 of the GDPR.
-A data protection officer within the meaning of Article 37 of the GDPR has also been appointed and can be contacted at EAGlobalDPO@europ-assistance.com.
+A data protection officer, within the meaning of Article 37 of the GDPR, has also been appointed and can be contacted at EAGlobalDPO@europ-assistance.com

 9.2 Federal Data Protection and Information Commissioner

-If you consider that we are not respecting your personal data protection rights, you may lodge a complaint with the competent data protection authorities.
-In Switzerland, this role is carried out by the Federal Data Protection and Information Commissioner: https://www.edoeb.admin.ch.
+If you consider that we are not respecting your personal data protection rights, you can file a complaint with the competent data protection authorities.
+In Switzerland, this function is performed by the Federal Data Protection and Information Commissioner: https://www.edoeb.admin.ch.